Travel Practicalities and North Sulawesi FAQ’s

 2 pin plug adaptor – available in our gift shop

-In North Sulawesi the predominant religion is Christian which is evidenced by churches on almost every street.
+In North Sulawesi, the majority religion is Christian which is evidenced by churches on almost every street.
 Christianity in Indonesia is defined as being either Catholic or Protestant.

 Souvenirs and Shopping